w3f/Grants-Program/applications/Probos Wallet Grant Application.md

 ## Additional Information :heavy_plus_sign:
 Web3 Foundation supports projects concerned with creating decentralized digital assets and crypto tools, expanding the DeFi infrastructure, and contributing to crypto’s mass adoption in general.
 Developing the Probos app, we are highly motivated to improve the available crypto asset management functionality and user experience for both newcomers and savvy ones.
 With backing from rapidly growing blockchain ecosystems, we’ll be able to successfully supply people with easy access to web3 financial services and assets, boosting the latter’s liquidity.
 As you’re focused on building your network out, we can code in tandem with you and have enough expertise & development power to furnish your ecosystem with impactful functionality and infrastructure solutions.

+**Our achievements**
+Our devs built the Probos dApp using the Flutter framework which enables us to update both its iOS and Android iterations almost simultaneously.

+While building the wallet, the dev team ran into some challenges of fundamental importance.
+And so, we rewrote all the libraries that underpin the Probos’ interaction with blockchains for the Flutter framework using the Dart language.
+Dart was picked because of its numerous efficiency benefits for apps over its alternative JavaScript.

+BIP (Bitcoin Improvement Proposal) 44 was severely underdeveloped in the Dart language when the team started creating the wallet.
+So much so that it was easier for our lead cryptographer to develop this library completely from scratch in Dart by himself than to try and fix whatever that was made available by open source communities.

+Now that we have this library for Dart, we use it in Probos to support compatibility with other wallets.
+Today, it empowers us to allow users to move to our wallet from other similar applications effortlessly, and vice versa.

+Considering the use of Dart and our self-written BIP44 library that simply didn’t exist before, the Probos wallet app should be faster than its competition and of course, take advantage of a migration functionality.

+The team has created a Dart library for the TRON blockchain from the ground up.

+We also advanced and debugged the Pointy Castle library, one of the largest cryptographic libs.

+Faced with the issues of nonexistent libraries for Dart, we learned to develop our web3 libraries for those blockchains this language lacks support for.
+This way, we laid the groundwork for the future development of mobile apps built to interact with blockchain.